-How VHA May Use or Disclose Your Health Information without Your Authorization ee be Treatment (e.g., giving information to VHA and other doctors and nurses caring for you) Payment (e.g., giving information to VHA and other doctors and nurses caring for you) Payment (e.g., giving information to non-VHA facilities that provide care or services Health Care Operations (e.g., giving information to individuals conducting Quality of Care reviews) Eligibility and Enrollment for VA Benefits (e.g., giving information to officials who decide benefits) Abuse Reporting (e.g., giving information about suspected abuse of elders or children to government agencies) Health or Safety Activities Public Health Activities (e.g., giving information about certain diseases to government agencies) Judicial or Administrative Proceedings (e.g., responding to court orders) Law Enforcement Health Care Oversight (e.g., giving information to the Office of Inspector General or a Congressional Committee) Cadaveric Organ, Eye, or Tissue Donation Coroner or Funeral Activities Services (e.g., giving information to contractors or business associates performing services for VHA) National Security Matters Workers' Compensation Cases (e.g., giving information to officials who decide payments for workplace injuries Paymen (e.g., giving information to non-VHA facilities that provide care or services) Correctional Equilities Correctional Facilities When Required by Law Activities Related to Research (e.g., certain activities with only minimal or limited privacy or confidentiality risks) Planning VA research projects (e.g., investigator accesses, but does not disclose or record, individual health information to determine feasibility of opening a study) Military Activities (e.g., giving information to the Department of Defense (DoD) Academic Affiliates (e.g., giving information to assist in training medical students) State Prescription Drug Monitoring Program (SPDMP) reporting and query General Information Disclosures (e.g., giving out general information about you to your family and friends) Verbal disclosures to others while you are present Verbal Disclosures when you are not present (e.g., assisting Family Members or Designated Individuals Involved in you Care)
+- Treatment (e.g., giving information to VHA and other doctors and nurses caring for you) - Payment (e.g., giving information to non-VHA facilities that provide care or services - □ Health Care Operations (e.g., giving information to individuals conducting Quality of Care reviews) - Eligibility and Enrollment for VA Benefits (e.g., giving information to officials who decide benefits) - Abuse Reporting (e.g., giving information about suspected abuse of elders or children to government agencies) - Health or Safety Activities - D Public Health Activities (e.g., giving information about certain diseases to government agencies) - Judicial or Administrative Proceedings (e.g., responding to court orders) - Law Enforcement - Health Care Oversight (e.g., giving information to the Office of Inspector General or a Congressional Committee) - Cadaveric Organ, Eye, or Tissue Donation - Coroner or Funeral Activities - □ Services (e.g., giving information to contractors or business associates performing services for VHA) - □ National Security Matters - □ Workers' Compensation Cases (e.g., giving information to officials who decide payments for workplace injuries Payment (e.g., giving information to non-VHA facilities that provide care or - □ services) - Correctional Facilities - When Required by Law - Activities Related to Research (e.g., certain activities with only minimal or limited privacy or confidentiality risks) - Planning VA research projects (e.g., investigator accesses, but does not disclose or record, individual health information to determine feasibility of opening a study) - Military Activities (e.g., giving information to the Department of Defense (DoD) - Academic Affiliates (e.g., giving information to assist in training medical students) - State Prescription Drug - Monitoring Program (SPDMP) reporting and query - General Information Disclosures (e.g., giving out general information about you to your family and friends) - Verbal disclosures to others while you are present - Verbal Disclosures when you are not present (e.g., assisting Family Members or Designated Individuals Involved in your Care)

-Other Uses and Disclosures with Your Authorization.
+Version date: October 1, 2023 Page 29 of 34 Other Uses and Disclosures with Your Authorization.
 We may use or disclose your health information for any purpose based on a signed, written authorization you provide us.
 Your signed written authorization is always required to disclose your psychotherapy notes if they exist.
-If we were to use or disclose your health information for marketing purposes we would require your signed written authorization.
+If we were to use or disclose your health information for marketing purposes, we would require your signed written authorization.
 In all other cases, we will not use or make a disclosure of your health information without your signed, written authorization, unless the use or disclosure falls under one of the exceptions described in this Notice.
 When we receive your signed written authorization, we will review the authorization to determine if it is valid, and then disclose your health information as requested by you in the authorization.